CGD - The Basics

 What is CGD?

 CGD is a disorder that prevents the immune system fighting off certain infections.
-People with CGD carry a faulty bone marrow gene which means that white blood cells, called phagocytes, don't work properly.
+People with CGD carry a faulty immune system gene, which means that white blood cells, called phagocytes, don't work properly.
 As a result, CGD-affected people tend to get frequent bacterial and fungal infections, and need to take daily medication to stay healthy.
 However, many of the health complications seen in people with CGD are due to chronic inflammation rather than infection.

 Problems can arise and lead to serious illnesses and prolonged periods in hospital.
-The condition is thought to affect around four to six people in a million.
+The condition is thought to affect around eight people in a million.

 What problems does CGD cause?

 People with CGD can’t fight bacterial or fungal infections effectively.

 They have a faulty immune system gene, which means that some of their white blood cells, called neutrophils, don't work properly.

 In a healthy person, neutrophils kill fungi and bacteria.
 When they encounter them in the blood, they engulf (or 'eat') and attack them with chemicals known as enzymes that kill the microbes.

 People with CGD can't produce these attacking chemicals, because genetic mutations mean they are missing a vital protein in an enzyme called NADPH oxidase.
 This makes them more susceptible to fungal and bacterial infections.
 Sometimes, these are serious or even life-threatening.

 Infections can include abscesses, enlarged lymph glands, unusual pneumonias or bone infections.
 Inflammatory problems can be severe and include inflammation of the bowel (colitis), lung, bladder (cystitis) and gums (gingivitis).
 Sometimes problems are caused by granulomas.
 These are nodules of immune cells that form tight ball-like structures that can cause obstruction in body tissues.